BoquilaID/U2SSO/newplugin/README.md

 This plugin is used to register the user in the Boquila system.
 And geenrate the proof of the user's identity.
-This proof can be verfiedi by the server with publicly available data from the smart contract.
+This proof can be verified by the server with publicly available data from the smart contract.
 It uses ring signature at the core.

 ## Build steps